codacy/codacy-pmd/src/main/resources/docs/description/category_java_errorprone_SuspiciousEqualsMethodName.md

 Since: PMD 2.0

-The method name and parameter number are suspiciously close to equals(Object), which can denote an intention to override the equals(Object) method.
+The method name and parameter number are suspiciously close to `Object.equals`, which can denote an intention to override it.
+However, the method does not override `Object.equals`, but overloads it instead.
+Overloading `Object.equals` method is confusing for other programmers, error-prone and hard to maintain, especially when using inheritance, because `@Override` annotations used in subclasses can provide a false sense of security.
+For more information on `Object.equals` method, see Effective Java, 3rd Edition, Item 10: Obey the general contract when overriding equals.

 Example(s):
 ```